PowerToChange/com.powertochange.powertochangesurvey/README.md

 Follow these steps to create a custom Webform.

-1. If needed, create new custom fields.
-You can re-use existing fields.
+1. If needed, create new custom groups and custom fields.
+Wherever possible, try to re-use custom fields.
+If a custom field will be used in multiple surveys then add it to the *MyCravings - Common* custom group (Administer - Customize Data and Screens - Custom Fields).
+Otherwise, add the field to a different custom group.

 1. Create a Campaign (Campaigns - New Campaign)
   * Campaign type: Constituent Engagement